 E-Books & Workbooks

 There are quite a few programs out there that allow you to schedule your social media posts these days.
-Canva even has their own.
+Canva even has its own.
 The Canva Content Planner integrates with Facebook Pages, Facebook Groups, Pinterest, Twitter, and MORE!
 Create your graphic, and schedule it to post, all from the same website.
-So really, using Canva for your business make a ton of sense since most of their graphics are so business friendly.
+So really, using Canva for your business makes a ton of sense since most of their graphics are so business-friendly.

 Selling Your Creations

 See?
 Using Canva for your business is easy and you can monetize those creations too!
 You’ve heard about Direct Creatives, right?
-Fun fact: Direct Creatives is marketplace for digital products, JUST like the ones you can create on Canva.
-If you’ve found your groove with Canva, and think “hey, if I wanted/needed this, someone else might too”, then I think it’s time you put that product in your Direct Creatives Store!
+Fun fact: Direct Creatives is a marketplace for digital products, JUST like the ones you can create on Canva.
+If you’ve found your groove with Canva, and think “Hey, if I wanted/needed this, someone else might too”, then I think it’s time you put that product in your Direct Creatives Store!
 Don’t have one yet?
-You can follow along with their Facebook Page, or in the Direct Creatives Marketplace Community to see when they open the doors for new Store Owners next!
+You can follow along with their Facebook Page, or in the Direct Creatives Marketplace Community to meet the creators and contributors that make up Direct Creatives!

 Do you have some extra graphics that are taking space up on your computer?
 Then let’s chat about how you can start creating passive income with what you’ve already created!
 Email us today at firstname.lastname@example.org for more information!